NTU-Mecatron/workshop_ws/README.md

 The logic flow above is one of many possible solutions.
 Feel free to explore and implement your own strategies.

 Note: The vehicle's initial position may sometimes face obstacles or walls.
 If this occurs, you may choose either to reset the simulation or implement obstacle avoidance logic.
-Please refer the [Appendix](#5-appendix) for more details.
+Please refer the [Appendix 5.1](#51-obstacle-avoidance-note) for more details.

 ### Recommended Implementation Flow
 ```python